BlockSigner/cove/site/content/english/pricing.md

 {{< content text=center top=16 bottom=8 width=narrow >}}
 {{% markdown %}}
 # Plans and pricing
-With Skribble you sign your contracts within seconds - globally legally valid, secured in accordance with the highest data protection standards in Switzerland.
+Skribble enables you to sign your contracts within seconds – legally valid worldwide and secured in accordance with the highest data protection standards in Switzerland.
 {{% /markdown %}}
 {{< /content >}}